Mazda CX-5 review and buyer's guide

 DRIVING

-If you need a more budget-conscious CX-5, the Maxx, Maxx Sport and the Touring variants are going to be as far north as you’ll want to go in price.
+If you need a more budget-conscious CX-5, the Pure, Evolve and Touring variants are going to be as far north as you’ll want to go in price.

-The Maxx and Maxx Sport get Mazda 2-litre atmo petrol engine which is adequate for most families in ordinary driving - just don’t expect it to be something thrilling to drive out on the highway or on the backroads.
+The Pure, Evolve and Touring are adequate for most families in ordinary driving - just don’t expect it to be something thrilling to drive out on the highway or on the backroads.
 It goes okay, returns good fuel economy and does the job.

-That said, punting the range-topping 2.5 turbo engine along any kind of twisty road is a fairly inspiring experience.
-Especially for a family SUV.
+That said, punting the range-topping 2.5 turbo engine along any kind of twisty road is a fairly inspiring experience - again, when it eventually gets here - especially for a family SUV.
+But just remember that the fundamental mechanical components underneath a Pure, Evolve or the Touring are going to be the same as a top-spec Akera.

 CX-5 has the longest wheelbase of the main competitors at exactly 2.7m, which makes it quite large inside (because wheelbase generally dictates cabin space).
 This is also excellent for ride quality (longer wheelbases ride better) and high-speed stability.
 In fact, the rear wheels almost look like they’re right under the rear bumper - so Mazda’s engineers have made a real effort to jam as much wheelbase in as possible.
 This makes it slot nicely into most carparks with relative ease.